 B+T Current Response: The ORAD specifies that not all wetland resource areas onsite were investigated (See Findings of Fact No. 2), nor were ILSF calculations provided for the potential C Series feature.
 Although we acknowledge that this area was not holding any water in recent site visits (April 22, 2022), true confirmation that this area is not ILSF requires an engineering calculation, as noted in Goddard Consulting, LLC's Wetland Delineation Report dated November 27, 2019.
+Applicant Response: The Applicant has completed engineering calculations and has determined the area does not qualify as ILSF.
+During the 1-year-storm event the Cseries feature collects 5,706 cubic feet (0.13 acre-feet) which is less than the required volume of 1⁄4 acre-feet to an average depth of six inches.

 13. The Federal Emergency Management Agency's (FEMA) Flood Insurance Rate Maps (Panel Nos.
-25009C0432G and 24009C0434G) depict a flood zone (Zone A; Base Flood Elevation Unknown) bounding the Property to the north.
+25009C0432G and 24009C0434G) depict a flood zone (Zone A; Base Flood

+Elevation Unknown) bounding the Property to the north.
 B+T recommends that the Applicant provide information evaluating whether a flood study is necessary to determine if the Zone A constrains the Property and reflect on the Plans.